Early 17th Century, England

 However, by 1596 Apsley joined the Earl of Essex’s expedition to Cadiz working for the Victualler of the Navy, and by the September is recorded as acting as a deputy purveyor for the navy in the west of England.
 In this post he must have excelled as a few years later he was appointed Commissary of Victuals for Munster, serving in Ireland under Sir George Carew.
 By 1602 Apsley’s first wife had died and he subsequently married Carew’s niece, Anne.
 Briefly imprisoned in Cork during the Recusancy Revolt of 1603, he was confirmed in his Irish post a year later and knighted in Dublin in June 1605.

-By 1610, however, he returned in England, and is recorded as Victualler to the Navy, a post he was to hold for the remainder of his life.
+By 1610, however, he returned to England, and is recorded as Victualler to the Navy, a post he was to hold for the remainder of his life.
 He married for the third time in October 1615; his wife was Lucy St John (c.1589–1659), niece of Sir Oliver St John and a relative by marriage of the powerful Villiers family.

 Apsley’s appointment to the post of lieutenant of the Tower of London in March 1617 was seen as linked to the patronage of George Villiers, Duke of Buckingham.
 As lieutenant of the Tower, Apsley acted as ward to Sir Walter Ralegh, Sir John Eliot, and the other MPs imprisoned after the 1629 parliament.
 In June 1627 he witnessed Buckingham’s will before the duke set off on the Ré expedition; Apsley accompanied him but was soon reported ‘very sick and very melancholy’.
 His daughter surmised that he never recovered from the fever caught on the voyage, and he died in London in May 1630 and was buried in the chapel of the Tower of London on 24th May.